AIIrondev/PaRaMeRoS-Algorithmus/SECURITY.md

 ## Supported Versions

-The supportet Versions
+The Versions with an check Mark are supported.
-The Versions are different Brances with the right declaration.
+The Versions with an X aren't supported any more.

 | Version | Supported          |
 | ------- | ------------------ |